InsideLoop/InsideLoop/README.md

 - **Bounds checking**: By default, bound checking is available for all our containers in debug mode.
-For `il::Array<T>`, `v[i]` are bounds checked in debug mode and not in release mode.
+For `il::Array<T>`, `v[i]` are bounds checked in debug mode but not in release mode.
 - **Indices**: Our containers use signed integers for indices.
 By default, we use `std::ptrdiff_t` which is typedefed to `il::int_t` (it is a 64 bit signed integer on 64-bit macOS, Linux and Windows platforms), but the type might be changed to `int` (which is a 32-bit signed integer on those platforms).
 - **Initialization**: When T is a numeric type (int, float, double, etc), the construction of an `il::Array<T>` of size n does not initialize its memory in release mode.
-- **Alignement**: For efficient vectorization, it is sometimes useful to align memory to the vector width which is 32 bytes on AVX2 processors.
-This can be easily done with the constructor `il::Array<double> v(n, il::align, 32)`.
+- **Vectorization**: InsideLoop library has been designed so it allow many loops to be vectorized by the compiler.

 These choices are important for both debugability and performance.
 We use **signed integers** because it makes it easier to write correct programs.